ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 - Consecrated in ear, hand, and foot.
 - Made complete forever by His one sacrifice.

-📌 This means when we gather, we don’t come as casual attenders — we come as a **holy priesthood**, already consecrated in Christ, offering spiritual sacrifices that are acceptable to God (1 Peter 2:5).
+📌 This means when we gather, we don’t come as casual attenders — we come as a **holy priesthood**,

+> *"And coming to Him as to a living stone which has been rejected by people, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer spiritual sacrifices that are acceptable to God through Jesus Christ."* **(1 Peter 2:4-5)**.
+> *"and He made us into a kingdom, priests to His God and Father—to Him be the glory and the dominion forever and ever.
+Amen."* **(Revelation 1:6)**

 ---